Emerson Electric Co. (EMR) Just Got Our Attention

 Emerson Electric Co.
-(NYSE:EMR) went up by 1.42% from its latest closing price compared to the recent 1-year high of $105.99.
-The company’s stock price has collected 5.00% of gains in the last five trading sessions.
+(NYSE:EMR) went down by -1.06% from its latest closing price compared to the recent 1-year high of $105.99.
+The company’s stock price has collected -0.95% of loss in the last five trading sessions.
 Press Release reported on 12/02/21 that AspenTech Announces HSR and Austrian Antitrust Approval for Proposed Transaction with Emerson

 Is It Worth Investing in Emerson Electric Co.
 (NYSE :EMR) Right Now?